 This course provides an in-depth analysis of the principles of fire control through utilization of personnel, equipment, and extinguishing agents on the fire ground.
-Students will make and document
+Students will make and document decisions based on computer generated scenarios.
+This course is a capstone course in the Fire Science program, drawing on knowledge and understanding of fire dynamics obtained in other courses; 3 hours of lecture per week.
+Prerequisite: None, permission required for non-FSC majors

-FSC 2230 Hazardous Materials Chemistry and Operations (3) spring
+FSC 2230 Hazardous Materials Chemistry and Operations (3)